The school council meet every Monday afternoon with Miss Carter and Miss Flett and feedback to their class with their class teachers.

 Every now and then, your school council reps may require some help with events or special projects.
 Make sure to let them know if you would like to get involved.

-The 2019-2020 school council met for the first time on Monday 9th September and are already hard at work.
-They have set themselves a few rules for meetings to run smoothly and agreed to spend some precious time with their class every Wednesday afternoon to feed back on the topics discussed in meeting but also to listen to new ideas from their classmates.
-Amongst the topics raised was the possibility of eradicating laminating in school to reduce plastic waste.
+The 2021-2022 school council met for the first time on Monday 9th September and are already hard at work.
+They have set themselves a few rules for meetings to run smoothly and agreed to spend some precious time with their class to feed back on the topics discussed in meeting but also to listen to new ideas from their classmates.

 The PTA has kindly helped us reach our target of £750 for new books.
 The teachers are now busy deciding carefully which books to purchase.
 Do not hesitate to let us have your suggestions and keep an eye out for the arrival of new books in your classrooms!